JohanVer/freicar_docs/docs/competition_rules.md

 #### System Setup and Startup

 In your repository root directory, we expect a `setup_env.sh` bash script that downloads/compiles any needed libraries, sets system and environment variables, and compiles your ROS nodes.
-Next, we expect a  `start_system.sh` bash script which calls your roslaunch file starting all your system components.
+Next, we expect a  `start_system.sh` bash script in the root of your submitted repository which calls your roslaunch file starting all your system components.
 No further interaction should be needed from our side.
 This includes starting additional roslaunch files, changes in directory or setting of environment variables, etc.
+Your submitted repository will be placed in `/home/freicar/freicar_ws/src` with all other submodules remaining, so make sure that there aren't any conflicts.

 Any deviation from this code convention will reflect in the final grade.